{{article.title}}

 Green hydrogen costs remain higher than blue.
 But it should begin to decline as manufacture of electrolysers increases.
 Monitoring the evolution of the green hydrogen market is key to identifying additional business opportunities and contributing to decarbonisation in the coming years.

-Distribution networks are essential to electrification and must gain flexibility to ensure quality of supply.
+transmission grids are essential to electrification and must gain flexibility to ensure quality of supply.